Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.

-Notice, by the way, that we spelled the directory name `test_directory`.
+Notice, by the way, that we spelled the directory name `test_directory`, and it doesn't have a trailing slash.
-It doesn't have a trailing slash: that's added to directory names by `ls` when we use the `-F` flag to help us tell things apart.
+That's added to directory names by `ls` when we use the `-F` flag to help us tell things apart.
-And it doesn't begin with a slash because it's a **relative path**, i.e., it tells `ls` how to find something from where we are, rather than from the root of the file system.
+And it doesn't begin with a slash because it's a **relative path** - it tells `ls` how to find something from where we are, rather than from the root of the file system.

 > ## Parameters vs. Arguments {.callout}